New Certification

 Required Tests

-Once a completed application has been submitted and payment for the application invoice has been received, BPI’s technical reviewer will assess the test scheme that will be required to certify the applied-for product.
-This scheme identifies the tests that must be completed by an external, BPI-Approved Lab to scientifically verify that the items will successfully break down in professionally managed composting facilities without harming the quality of the finished compost.
-These tests must be completed and the results submitted to BPI for the application to move to the Technical Review phase of the process.
-The BPI Certification Scheme clarifies all the elements that are required in the Testing phase of the process, and BPI recommends that all applicants read it carefully.
+Once a completed application has been submitted and payment for the application invoice has been received, BPI's technical reviewer will assess the test scheme that will be required to certify the item.
+This test scheme identifies the tests that must be completed by an external, BPI-Approved Lab to scientifically verify that the item will successfully break down in real world conditions without harming the quality of the finished compost.
+These tests must be completed and the results submitted to BPI for the application to move to the Technical Review phase of the certification process.
+The BPI Certification Schemes clarify all the elements that are required in the Testing phase of the process, and BPI recommends that all applicants read them carefully.

 Biodegradation